Why Maple Bear?

 FLEXIBLE: Adaptable in a world where change is the only constant.

 CREATIVE: Always motivated and enthusiastic about asking “what if?”

 PREPARED: In possession of the knowledge and tools necessary for an outstanding performance at college, at work and in life, in their home country or abroad.

 GLOBAL: Bilingual and culturally literate for a global future.

-Canada excels not only in studies in the English language, but is also a world leader in bilingual education.
+Canada excels not only in studies of the English language, but is also a world leader and pioneer in bilingual education.

 Students don’t just memorize vocabulary in a Maple Bear classroom.
 This is a key difference between the programs offered at Maple Bear and the ESL training offered at other schools claiming to offer a bilingual education.

-Furthermore, at Maple Bear, students begin learning English in pre-school using a student-focussed English immersion learning system based on Canadian educational pedagogy and best practises.
+Furthermore, at Maple Bear, students begin learning English in pre-school using a student-focused English immersion learning system based on Canadian educational pedagogy and best practices.